22jessie/sudokuSolver/README.md

 # sudokuSolver

-This is a Java program that solves Sudokus.
+This is a Java program that solves Sudokus using Backtracking.

 The Graphic User Interface (GUI) consists in several JButtons for each of the digits and a main JButton to start solving Sudoku.
 These buttons for the digits are grouped in JPanels.